dotnet/source-build-reference-packages/README.md

 These must be defined in dependency order.
 There is a [tracking issue](https://github.com/dotnet/source-build/issues/1690) to address this manual step.

-The tooling will not pull in icons referenced by the nuspec so they will have to be manually removed.
-There is a [tracking issue](https://github.com/dotnet/source-build/issues/1957) to address this manual step.

 The tooling does not handle all situations and sometimes the generated code will need manual tweeks to get it to compile.
 If this occurs when generating a newer version of an existing package, it can be helpful to regenerate the older version to see what changes were made.